maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

     group by ad_id) as t
 order by ctr desc, ad_id asc
 ```
-## List the Products Ordered in a Period
+## List the Products Ordered in a Period **

-Write an SQL query to get the names of products with greater than or equal to 100 units ordered in `February 2020` and their amount.
+Write an SQL query to get the names of products with greater than or equal to 100 units(`>100`) ordered in `February 2020` and their amount.

 ```diff
   Products table: